George Floyd protests in Oregon: Corvallis

 Protesters gathered around city hall with signs in support and recognition of the Black Lives Matter movement, flashing the signs toward passing vehicles.
 Many drivers honked their horns and shook their fists as an act of solidarity for the group.
 Activists could be seen chanting around the sidewalks of downtown Corvallis, eventually making their way to the local police station.
 Most chants were designed to remember the memory of George Floyd and highlight the perceived racial inequities seen throughout the country.
 The protest was entirely peaceful in its nature, taking place over the course of two hours and involved around 50 protesters.
 There were few signs of involvement from law enforcement throughout the protest, limited to a single sheriff's vehicle driving past the crowd.
-On May 31, about 2000 people chanted "No Justice, No Peace" outside the Benton County Courthouse.
+On May 31, about 2,000 people chanted "No Justice, No Peace" outside the Benton County Courthouse.
 American Sign Language interpreters translated the passionate speeches.

 Eugene

 A crowd of 200 to 300 people gathered on May 29 to protest downtown.
 Some protesters disrupted traffic and knocked trash and newsstands into the street in the downtown.
 Rioters crowded on to Highway I-105 and began setting fire to a nearby road sign.
 That night, fires were set and windows were smashed.
 Around 11 p.m., they created a bonfire in the street, consisting of throwing in traffic cones, newspapers, signs from local businesses, and other items.
 No arrests were made.
 Protests in Eugene continued for ten straight days, as of June 7.
 A protest on June 5 drew about 300 people.

-Protests - including marches, rallies, and teach-ins - have continued every day through at least June 11.
+Protests - including marches, rallies, and teach-ins - continued every day through at least June 11.

 On June 13 protesters toppled the Pioneer and the Pioneer Mother during a protest of Matthew Deady (controversially the namesake of a University of Oregon building).

 Forest Grove

-300 assembled beneath the large flag pole located between Maple and Laurel Streets on June 2 to protest police brutality against Blacks.
+On June 2, 300 assembled beneath the large flag pole located between Maple and Laurel Streets to protest police brutality against Blacks.

 Grants Pass

-300 to 500 protesters gathered in front of the Josephine County Court House to protest the murder of George Floyd on June 2.
+On June 2, 300 to 500 protesters gathered in front of the Josephine County Court House to protest the murder of George Floyd.
 Across the street a group of 50, some armed, stood in front of the Josephine County Republican Headquarters.